Skip to main content

 default_backend shard_primary

-Critical limitation: This payload inspection only works on the first query of a new TCP connection.
-Connection poolers reuse connections across queries, so HAProxy will never see subsequent query bytes.
-For per-query routing, use ProxySQL (MySQL) or a middleware layer.
+Critical limitation: Payload inspection only captures the first query on a new TCP connection.
+Connection poolers reuse connections across many queries, so HAProxy will never see subsequent query bytes.
+For per-query SQL routing, use ProxySQL (MySQL) or a dedicated SQL-aware middleware layer.

-Zero-downtime execution depends on accurate node readiness validation and automatic partition failover.
-HAProxy supports database-specific health probes:
+Zero-downtime operation depends on accurate node readiness validation and automatic partition failover.
+HAProxy supports database-native health probes for both MySQL and PostgreSQL:

 backend shard_a